Blended Learning "The Future of Education"

 Enrich both the students educational experience and learning outcomes.

-Achieve students' aspirations for maximum benefit of technology, as well as develop new skills that will qualify them for labor market in (The Global Networked Environment).
+Achieve students' aspirations for optimal benefit of technology, as well as develop new skills that will qualify them for labor market (The Global Networked Environment).

 Meet the individual's needs, learning style and personal agenda.

 Develop faculty members' skills and level of knowledge in order to transform and develop the teaching process.